Address

 • Fall or Spring: Direct sow lupin seeds in the fall (in mild climates) or early spring for late spring/summer blooms.

-Can I Plant Lupin Seeds Straight into the Ground?
+Can I Plant Lupin Seeds Directly into the Ground?

 Wondering if you can skip the pots and plant lupin seeds directly in your garden?
 The answer depends on your climate: